Overview

 Tracking Variants

 The Wadsworth Center is currently sequencing COVID-19 virus specimens with a capacity up to approximately 100 per day.
 Specimens are selected at random from throughout the state to provide surveillance across all geographic locations and data analyzed across the entire sequence of the virus.
 The analyses include assessment for mutations that indicate variants of concern and variants of interest.
 Other laboratories in New York State are conducting similar work.
-These results from Wadsworth and other laboratories are uploaded into public databases, primarily GISAID.
-From this database, sequence data from all contributors can be downloaded and analyzed for a more complete picture of virus trends across the state and the distribution of variants from these analyses summarized over time.
+The results from Wadsworth and other laboratories are uploaded into public databases, primarily GISAID.
+From this database, sequence data from all contributors can be downloaded and analyzed for a more complete picture of virus trends across the state and the distribution of variants from these analyses can be summarized over time.

 Current Summary